-1. Liberty Objects to the Determination that the Sealed Bid Process Does Not Have to Incorporate the Provisions of 28 U.S.C. §2001(a).
+2. Liberty Objects to the Determination that the Sealed Bid Process Does Not Have to Incorporate the Provisions of 28 U.S.C. §2001(a).

-The Receiver, in the Second Procedures Motion, proposes to sell the Properties pursuant to the public sale provisions of 28 U.S.C. § 2001(a)1.
+The Receiver, in the Fifth Procedures Motion, proposes to sell the Properties pursuant to the public sale provisions of 28 U.S.C. § $2001(a)^1$ .
 Section 2001(a) requires a sale "at the courthouse, parish or city in which the greater part of the property is located, or upon the premises or some parcel thereof located therein, as the court directs."
 The Receiver proposes to sell pursuant to a sealed bid process, which in no way includes the requirements of Section 2001(a).
-Liberty took exception with this process because it was outside of the statutory requirements of Section 2001(a).
-The May 2 Order, after citing to certain case law, determined that:
+Liberty took exception with this process in the Liberty Fifth Procedures Motion Objection because it was outside of the statutory requirements of Section 2001(a).
+Judge Kim, after citing to certain case law, determined in the Memorandum Opinion and Order Dated May 2, 2019 (the "May 2 Order") that: